istio/istio.io/content/help/faq/security/k8s-health-checks.md

 Please keep in mind that mutual TLS is not enforced since others can communicate with the service with http traffic.

-You can use a separate port for health check and enable mutual TLS only on the regular service port.
-Refer to [Health checking of Istio services by App Prober Rewrite](/help/ops/setup/app-health-check/) for more information.
+You can use a separate port for health checks and enable mutual TLS only on the regular service port.
+Refer to [Health Checking of Istio Services](/help/ops/setup/app-health-check/) for more information.

 Due to the risk of a new feature, we do not turn on above feature by default.
 The future rollout plan is tracked on [GitHub issue](https://github.com/istio/istio/issues/10357).